Photo Caption & Contact Email

 Lonnie’s RCASC unit served with 1st Canadian Army’s No. 1 Army Group, RCA, in Italy from July 1943 to early 1945, at which time the group relocated to the Netherlands and Germany for the final months of the war.
 During his time in uniform, Lonnie was promoted to the rank of Lance Corporal and was Mentioned in Dispatches (MID) “in recognition of gallant and distinguished services” in the field.

 Upon returning to Canada, Lonnie married Florence Alice Cohoon, daughter of Cecil James Cohoon and Rose Anne Eustace, at Canso on January 7, 1947.
 The couple initially settled in Sydney, but later moved to Toronto, ON, where Lonnie worked as a barber.
-Lonnie and Rose Anne raised a family of four children.
+Lonnie and Florence raised a family of four children.
 Later in life, they returned to Canso, where Lonnie passed away on June 21, 1993.
 He was laid to rest in Star of the Sea Roman Catholic Cemetery, Canso.

 Special thanks to Jackie, Munroe, Woodstock, ON, for reviewing the Munroe family information and providing a picture of her father, Lance Corporal Alonzo Vincent Munroe.